 - Save changes and run the setup.

-You can also update your drivers by using third-party applications such as TweakBit Driver Updater.
-By using this tool, you can update all your drivers automatically with just a couple of clicks.
+You can also update your drivers by using third-party applications, that will update all your drivers automatically with just a couple of clicks.

 Once this is done, check if the problem is resolved by enabling your Wi-Fi and reconnecting it to the BT Home Hub.
 If you are still unable to connect, you can try the next solution.